-I lived in the Maldives myself several years ago.
-And that is why I was really looking forward to doing this interview with someone who is still enjoying expat life here.
+I was living in the Maldives myself several years ago.
+And that is why I have been really looking forward to doing this interview with someone who is still enjoying expat life here.

-Others however stayed and got used to life here.
-One of them is Ruth, who has lived in the Maldives for almost 6 years now, and I am very happy to share her story.
+Others however stayed and got used to life in the Maldives.
+One of them is Ruth, who has lived here for almost 6 years now, and I am very happy to share her story.

 In the Ask an Expat series I interview people living all over the world but outside of their home country.
 I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about what to see and do in the city, town or country the expat now calls home.